weathermanbarnes/weathermanbarnes_web/README.md

-# WEATHERMANBARNES WEB
+# www.weathermanbarnes.com

-Repository for the weathermanbarnes.com
+This repository contains all the files and scripts used to generate data for weathermanbarnes.com